openstack-archive/tuskar/CONTRIBUTING.rst

 ======================

-Tuskar follows the OpenStack processes when it comes to code, communication, etc. The `repositories are hosted on Stackforge
+Tuskar follows the OpenStack processes when it comes to code, communication, etc. The `repositories are hosted on GitHub
-<https://github.com/stackforge/tuskar>`_, `bugs and blueprints are on Launchpad
+<https://github.com/openstack/tuskar>`_, `bugs and blueprints are on Launchpad
 <https://launchpad.net/tuskar>`_ and we use the openstack-dev mailing list
 (subject `[tuskar]`) and the `#tuskar` IRC channel for communication.